ferrocene/ferrocene/ferrocene/doc/user-manual/src/rustfmt/cli.rst

       Short option: ``-l``.

       Prints the names of mismatched files that were formatted.
+      When used with --check,
-Prints the names of files that would be formatted when used with ``--check``.
+      this option instead prints the names of files that are not well-formatted.

    .. cli:option:: --config [key1=val1,key2=val2...]